The Future Of Mobile Learning

 JUNE 27, 2010

-Bonus Poscast: Jesse at TEDx : Jesse Brown from TVO’s Search Engine talks about digital comics in the classroom.
+5) 50 Fun iPhone Apps to Get Kids Reading and Learning : This blog post provides links to iPhone apps that can be utilized for student learning.
 9) 12 Interesting Ways to Use an iPod Touch in the Classroom : A google docs page providing various tips on utilizing an iPod Touch for Learning.
 Tags: Cell Phones in Education digital culture edushifts iPod in Education mlearning mobilelearning Here are 10 of the more recent articles and blog posts that I have read concerning mobile learning.
-Links to the other 3 reading lists: Mobile Learning: A Brief Reading List.
-Mobile Learning: Another Brief Reading List.
+Links to the other 3 lists can be found at the bottom of this blog post.

 iPods in Education Part 14: Enhanced Science Education

 AUGUST 10, 2010

 In addition, there are the built in apps that can be utilized during study: scientific calculator.
 There are many digital tools that students can utilize that can assist them in their scientific learning.
 Tags: apps differentiatedinstruction iPod in Education mlearning mobilelearning tools True, mobile devices work well across the curriculum.
 Much time as been spent in this “iPods in Education series on uses as they relate to Language Arts or geography instruction.
 This time, I’d like to branch out and look at some uses in science.
 Firstly, I go to the apps.

 Best of Mobile Learning August 1, 2009 to August 31, 2009 Featured Sources The following are the top items from featured sources based on social signals.
 Daydreamer , August 22, 2009.